WildflowerSchools/wf-smcmodel-localize/task_list.md

 # Task list

-* Add explicit switch for inplace vs not on dataframe processing
-* Add ability to read IDs from directory names (in addition to filenames)
-* Add print statements to batch file processing
-* Add print statement...Writing/processing data for X objects
+* Add function which takes in list of directories and writes npz files by object
 * Replace print statements with logging
 * Add atomic function for splitting dataframe
 * Add atomic function for saving dataframe dict
+* Get better control over shallow vs. deep copies of dataframes
 * Make this module more generic (any function of distance)
 * Make shoe sensor and tray sensor subclasses (or otherwise derivative of this module)
+* Add ribbon for standard deviation to plotting functions?
 * Make nicer subplot structure for plotting functions?
+* Add date(s) to x-axis for plotting functions?
 * Add timezone support for plotting functions?
-* Add logging
 * Add docstrings
 * Generate documentation